 Claude Code: skills, hooks and agents

-Claude Code provides several mechanisms that allow us to customise and extend its behaviour to match our development process.
+Claude Code provides several plug-in mechanisms that allow us to customise and extend its behaviour to match our development process.
 Understanding these explains how AI-powered development moves beyond simple code generation into a structured, repeatable engineering workflow.

 Skills